-This Lodge is the predecessor to A-tsa Lodge # 380.
+Ho-Mita-Koda Lodge # 380 is the first Lodge chartered in the Redlands area, then Redlands Area Council.
 It held a charter between 1948 and 1951 before A-tsa Lodge # 380 rechartered in 1955.
 It is unknown whether the Order of the Arrow existed in some unofficial capacity in the years of being disbanded.
+The Scout Council also appears to have disbanded, as Grayback Council would not be formed until 1955, the same time as A-tsa Lodge.

-Ho-Mita-Kodge Lodge # 380 is likely named after a camp in the Cleveland area for children with Type 1 diabetes.
-The camp has been in service since 1929 but it has been announced the camp will be closing in 2017.
+The name, Ho-Mita-Koda is likely named after a camp in the Cleveland area for children with Type 1 diabetes.
+The camp has been in service since 1929 (and has their own history of patches to collect!).

 Very little is known about the Lodge’s existence, operations, or activities.
 They appear to have not participated in any early Area Conferences.
-No known insignia exists, although it is possible because the Redlands Area Council did issue a few activity patches.
+No known insignia exists other than a 1946 Camp Ho-Mita-Koda felt patch.
+The patch includes an Indian insignia, but its not clear if this was intended to be solely a camp patch or incorporated the Lodge itself.
+Redlands Area Council did issue several activity patches but none seem to mention or give further evidence to the Lodge.

 However, the name wasn’t entirely forgotten because when A-tsa Lodge was large enough to have chapters, one of them was named Ho-Mita-Koda.